DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 ##Industry promises vs. reality

 There is a stark contrast between the fanciful promises of the computer industry and the often harsh reality of the new digital medium.
-On one hand, publishers, editors, designers and artists tend to overestimate the interactive and **multimedia** possibilities of electronic publishing.
+On one hand, publishers, editors, designers and artists tend to overestimate the **interactivity** and **multimedia** possibilities of electronic publishing.
 These extra possibilities do exist, but in most cases bring with them higher development costs and remain specific to one particular technical platform.

 On the other hand, publishers tend to underestimate how even technically simple and seemingly trivial types of electronic publications can in fact lead to a re-thinking of established publishing practices and formats.
 When traditional publishing formats are replaced by electronic or hybrid formats, there is a real possibility for transformation.
 Once the book becomes electronic or hybrid, the permanence, immutability and stability typical of physical books is likely to mutate into dynamic, modular, and participative forms.
 Such publications can greatly benefit from the networked environment in which ebooks exist.